-- Forms should be sent same day as enforcement action, or no later than 9.00am next working day. - Completing a Wheelclamping Case Update Form - Upon return to the office, complete a Wheelclamping Case Report and email the form to: wheelclampingcaseupdates@dvla.gsi.gov.uk on the same day or by 9.00am the next working day. - Sections 1-4 of the Wheelclamping Case Update Form MUST be completed for the initial enforcement action. - After the vehicle is lifted into the pound or a vehicle is released Section 5 should be completed and re-sent to DVLA via the email mentioned above.
+- Forms should be sent same day as enforcement action, or no later than 9.00am next working day. - Sections 1-4 of the Wheelclamping Case Update Form MUST be completed for the initial enforcement action.

+• After the vehicle is lifted into the pound or a vehicle is released - Section 5 should be completed and re-sent to DVLA via the email mentioned above.

-6.2.6 Vehicle at pound procedures:
+6.2.6 Vehicle Recovery and pound procedures:

-Once a vehicle is impounded, the recovery agent must physically check the vehicle against the vehicle condition report, which was completed at the roadside.
+If the release fees are not paid, then recovery of the vehicle should be requested after 24 hours of clamping.
+A lift request will be sent to Matt@wsrecycling.co.uk Prior to recovery/impounded the recovery agent must physically check the vehicle against the vehicle condition report and take photographs of the vehicle in situ.
 The recovery agent must evaluate all vehicles impounded as follows:

 - Use a traceable guide to obtain an initial valuation. - Make reasonable adjustments to the value where relevant, and record these on the Vehicle Valuation form.
-(Reasonable adjustments include deduction for damage or condition/no keys/ no documents or known history/ no knowledge or mechanical soundness or an addition for rareness/desirability.

-- Send only the final valuation to DVLA on the wheel-clamping case update form. - The pound must keep the valuation form as DVLA may ask for it. - The pound are required to conduct a weekly physical pound check listing every DVLA vehicle held.
-They must email wheelclamping@dvla.gsi.gov.uk by 5pm every Friday.
+(Reasonable adjustments include deduction for damage or condition/no keys/ no documents or known history/ no knowledge or mechanical soundness or an addition for rareness/desirability. - Send only the final valuation to Dorset Council on the wheel-clamping case update form and condition report. - The pound must keep the valuation form as DVLA may ask for it. - The pound is required to conduct a weekly physical pound check listing every DVLA vehicle held.
+They must email wheelclamping@dvla.gov.uk by 5pm every Friday.